-A-Level French, Politics and European Studies.
+Local colleges offer A-Level French, and the subject also lends itself to those wishing to study Politics, European Studies, Medicine or Law.
 In addition to a pure languages degree, a language can be studied alongside many subjects at university to complement and enhance a student's qualification.
 Many such university courses involve spending a year living abroad (working or studying) as part of the qualification.
-This presents an incredibly exciting and unique opportunity to develop your language skills and cultural understanding while making friends for life from different countries.
+This presents an incredibly exciting and unique opportunity to develop your language skills and cultural understanding, while making friends for life from different countries.